 Have you considered the emotional aspects of retirement and how to plan wisely?
-In today’s world, people are working well past the age of 65 before retiring.
-Some people who are in good health may not be ready to retire just yet because they like what they do, want to keep busy, or need the extra money.
+In today’s world, people are working well past the age of 65.
+People who are in good health may not be ready to retire because they like what they do, want to keep busy or need extra money.

 Dealing with Retirement

 If you are married, retirement will be a big adjustment for you and your spouse.
-Each person may have a different idea of their “dream retirement.”
-In addition, spending more time together can also put stress on a relationship, as you will need to adjust to each other’s new schedule.
+Each person may have a different idea of their ‘dream retirement.’
+In addition, spending more time together can put stress on a relationship, as you will need to adjust to each other’s new schedule.

 If you are single, it doesn’t hurt to begin thinking about how you will want to spend your new freedom.
 Also, you might want to consider moving near friends or family members, or into a senior community in order to foster relationships and stay active.
 With so many questions that need to be addressed for the season of life after retirement, considering all of these areas before you retire can help you psychologically adjust better to the change.

 To properly prepare for retirement, it’s important to recognize that it is a major life transition that will impact you on an emotional level.
 It helps to prepare yourself emotionally by re-thinking your identity and your place in the world.

 Your self-image is important, and many people identify strongly with what they do and the relationships they keep.
 You may identify as an executive of a large corporation, physician, an attorney or a business owner.
 Those identifications can fall away the moment you retire, which makes room for new growth in your personal development.

 According to retired counseling psychology professor Nancy Schlossberg, there are different ways to approach retirement and finding one’s new identity.
 These approaches include: